Difference Between Springer and Cocker Spaniels

 Cocker spaniels are happy to do a simple task repeatedly without being distracted by their surroundings, whereas springer spaniels are a much more curious breed, so they will want to follow every new scent they smell and every sound they hear, meaning training can be more difficult.

-Springers’ while still a well-focused dog, can also easily distracted.
+Springers’ while still a well-focused dog, can also be easily distracted.

 It is important to keep motivating a springer spaniel and keep repeating the basics regularly so that not all the training is lost.